zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_keyvault_extension/_index.md

 * User is running the shell script.
 The script will use the extension management feature of Azure Arc to deploy the Azure Key Vault Secrets Provider extension on the Azure Arc connected cluster.

-* The script will also deploy the sample app to Azure Arc-enabled Kubernetes cluster
+* The script will also deploy the Key Vault, sample secret to Azure Subscription, and a sample app to Azure Arc-enabled Kubernetes cluster

 * User is veryfing the cluster and make sure the extension is deployed.